Modeling sequences and temporal networks with dynamic community structures: Methods

+where $\Delta_r = \sum_t\Delta_t\delta_{b_{\bm{x}_t},r}$.
+Since this assumes that the waiting times will be sampled from the same distribution inside each group, the inference procedure will take the waiting time into account, and will place memories with significantly different delays into different groups.

-As an example of the use of this model variation, we consider a piano reduction of Beethoven's fifth symphony~\footnote{Extracted in MIDI format from the Mutopia project at \url{http://www.mutopiaproject.org}.}, represented as a sequence of $E=4,223$ notes of an alphabet of size $N=63$.
+As an example of the use of this model variation, we consider a piano reduction of Beethoven's fifth symphony (extracted in MIDI format from the Mutopia project at \url{http://www.mutopiaproject.org}), represented as a sequence of $E=4,223$ notes of an alphabet of size $N=63$.
 We consider both model variants where the timings between notes are discarded, and where they are included.
-If individual notes occur simultaneously as part of a chord, we consider them to have occurred in relative alphabetical order, with a interval of $\Delta t = 10^{-6}$ seconds between them.
-The results of the inference can be seen in table~\ref{tab:dl_cont}.
-The discrete-time model favors a $n=1$ Markov chain, whereas the continuous-time model favors $n=2$.
+If individual notes are played simultaneously as part of a chord, we order them lexicographically and separate them by $\Delta t = 10^{-6}$ seconds.
+The results of the inference can be seen in Table~\ref{tab:dl_cont}.
+The discrete-time model favours an $n=1$ Markov chain, whereas the continuous-time model favours $n=2$.
 This is an interesting result that shows that the timings alone can influence the most appropriate Markov order.
 We can see in more detail why by inspecting the typical waiting times conditioned on the memory groups, as shown in Fig.~\ref{fig:wait}.
 For the discrete-time model, the actual continuous waiting times (which are not used during inference) are only weakly correlated with the memory groups.
-On the other hand, for the continuous-time model we find that the memories are divided in such a way that they are very strongly correlated with the waiting times: There is a group of memories for which the ensuing waiting times are always $\Delta t = 10^{-6}$ --- corresponding to node combinations that are always associated with chords.
-The remaining memories are divided into further groups that display at least two distinct time scales, i.e. short and long pauses between notes.
+On the other hand, for the continuous-time model we find that the memories are divided in such a way that they are strongly correlated with the waiting times: There is a group of memories for which the ensuing waiting times are always $\Delta t = 10^{-6}$ --- corresponding to node combinations that are always associated with chords.
+The remaining memories are divided into further groups that display at least two distinct timescales, that is, short and long pauses between notes.
 These statistically significant patterns are only visible for the higher order $n=2$ model.